Overview of PA ABLE

 - Roll over a 529 college account.
-Roll over money from a 529 college savings account to a PA ABLE account, up to the ABLE annual contribution limit ($15,000 in 2018).
+Roll over money from a 529 college savings account to a PA ABLE account, up to the ABLE annual contribution limit (currently $16,000).
 See the FAQs for additional information.

 Choose Your Investment Options

 You may choose to direct your contributions to one or any combination of seven investment options offered by the PA ABLE Savings Program.
 Six are Asset-Allocation Options with varying blends of stocks, bonds, and cash – with the combinations ranging from conservative to aggressive.
 The seventh is an FDIC-insured interest-bearing checking account with a debit card provided through Fifth Third Bank, National Association.

 In addition to the investment fees shown on the investment option charts, there is an account maintenance fee of $15 per quarter, which may be reduced to $11.25 per quarter if you choose to have program statements and information sent electronically.
 For the Fifth Third Bank, N.A. checking account option there is an additional fee of $2.00 per month, which is waived if you elect to receive bank statements electronically or maintain an average monthly balance of $250.
 Additional bank fees may apply.
 See the PA ABLE Savings Program Disclosure Statement for details.

 Eligible Individuals who can enter into contracts are Account Owners with complete control of their account - a trustee or representative is not needed.
 It is also important to note that IRS regulations allow an adult PA ABLE account owner who has the capacity to enter into a PA ABLE account contract to appoint a person of their choosing to be an Authorized Individual.